FarronF/limerick-council-meetings/meetings/2020/09/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 1st July 2020.md

 the exemption from the requirement to pay parking fees as adopted by the Members in the

 Parking Place (Amendment) Bye-Laws 2018.
-He stated that the 2018 Bye-Laws were subject--- 5
+He stated that the 2018 Bye-Laws were subject
+---
+5

 to review after twenty four months from the date of adoption, which is due to cease on 31st